maple-labs/maple-proxy-factory/README.md

 - To run all tests: `forge test`
 - To run specific tests: `forge test --match <test_name>`

-`./scripts/test.sh` is used to enable Foundry profile usage with the `-p` flag.
-Profiles are used to specify the number of fuzz runs.

 ## Audit Reports

 | Auditor | Report Link |